 The Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996, 42 U.S.C.
-653a and the Virginia Statute 63.2-1946 requires all employers to report newly hired and re-hired employees to a state directory within 20 days of their hire date.
+653a and the Virginia Statute 63.2-1946 requires all employers to report newly hired and re-hired employees and independent contractors to a state directory within 20 days of their hire date.

 New hire reporting is required by law in all 50 states, and has been mandatory since October, 1998.
 Pursuant to federal law, states have the option of imposing civil monetary penalties on employers who fail to report new hires.

 The State of Virginia works with employers to help assure that all new hires are reported as required.
 The Federal Office of Child Support Enforcement (OCSE) provides states a quarterly report containing information on employers who may not have reported all new hires as required.